 This list originally ran in August 2012, tied to the release of Spike Lee’s Red Hook Summer.
-In the three years since, Lee has released a 2013 remake of Oldboy, last year’s Da Sweet Blood of Jesus, and, as of this week, the powerful mess of a film Chi-Raq.
+In the years since, Lee has released a remake of Oldboy, last year’s Da Sweet Blood of Jesus, Chi-Raq, and now BlacKkKlansman.
 We’ve updated this list to include those recent offerings from this true Hollywood original.

 Spike Lee has been making films for a little more than a quarter century, and while he’s had both misfires and masterpieces, the one thing you can say about his movies is that they are never, ever boring.
 We went through the Lee canon and ruthlessly ranked his films, from worst to best.
 We included only his theatrical releases — Lee has made several television documentaries and even a TV pilot — with one notable exception (his Katrina doc for HBO, When the Levees Broke), because it’s one of his masterworks.
 Read on to see our choices, and then weigh in with your own rankings below.
 (Read Will Leitch’s interview with Spike Lee here.)

 26. She Hate Me (2004): Even Lee’s biggest duds have a blazing volatility to them, their unfocused ideas bouncing around with an insistence that they need to be heard.
 But this low-budget 2004 curio is nothing but half-formulated, provocative notions that refuse to congeal.
 In one of his first major film roles, Anthony Mackie plays a newly unemployed executive who, desperate for money, agrees to impregnate his lesbian ex-girlfriend (Kerry Washington) and all her friends.
 A satire on corporate greed and sexual politics, She Hate Me is misogynistic and shrill, capped by John Turturro’s WTF cameo as a Brando-impersonating Mafia don.
 Sadly, that’s the best part of the film.